Timely Tips for June in the Garden

 Containers

-• Maintenance: If your plants start getting leggy, treat them to a salon day and cut back – give ’em a good trim, followed by watering and fertilizing.
-They’ll reward you by being lush beautiful blooming plants in a couple of weeks.
+- Maintenance: If your plants start getting leggy, treat them to a salon day and cut back – give ’em a good trim, followed by watering and they’ll reward you by being lush beautiful blooming plants in a couple of weeks.
 If the foliage of million bells or petunias turns light green and yellowish, they may need an iron supplement.
 This has to be applied once or twice during the season.

 Vegetable Garden

-• Cool season vegetables may be nearly spent by June, but there is time to add new vegetable plants and seeds such as beans and squash.
-Check Adams’ Easy Vegetable Gardening Guide to see which vegetables can be planted more than once so you’ll have a bounty of fresh veggies all summer long.
+- Cool season vegetables may be nearly spent by June, but there is time to add new vegetable plants and seeds such as beans and squash.
+Check out our Easy Vegetable Gardening guide to see which vegetables can be planted more than once so you’ll have a bounty of fresh veggies all summer long.

 Perennials